How to Set Up Google Drive for Offline Access

 Step 1: Use a supported browser

 Offline access works best on Google Chrome or Microsoft Edge.
-Make sure your browser is up to date.
+Make sure your browser is fully up to date.

 Step 2: Sign in to Google Drive